Skip to Content

-PLM is becoming a necessity for companies that want to compete based on innovation in the global business environment.
+PLM is a necessity for companies that want to compete based on innovation in the global business environment.
 A key aspect of delivering innovative products and processes is connecting your own systems and the systems of suppliers to encourage collaboration and data exchange in a secure and scalable environment.
-In order to create these connections, companies must now require their suppliers and their own IT departments to provide open solutions.
-The enterprise goal is to exploit their existing systems and data, as well as keep their future investment open to new developments.
-Systems that can couple and exchange information easily are required inside the walls of the enterprise and beyond.
+To create these connections, companies now require their suppliers and their own IT departments to provide open solutions.

-Open Data Model Siemens PLM Software believes companies must own and control their data.
-This is in stark contrast to other PLM vendors who do not publish, and in some cases encrypt, the data their customers put in their systems; preventing access, re-use and long term archiving.
+Siemens PLM Software believes companies must own and control their data.
+This is in stark contrast to other PLM vendors who do not publish, and often encrypt, the data their customers put in their systems.
+This inhibits access, re-use and long-term archiving.
 An open data model enables system interoperability, resulting in enterprise and value chain connectivity.
 Siemens PLM Software open data models include:

-Open Architecture On top of the open data model, Siemens PLM Software builds an open architecture.
-This architecture enables integration with other enterprise and legacy systems.
+Siemens PLM Software provides products that are open in architecture, application, components and infrastructure.
+Open architecture enables integration with other enterprise and legacy systems.
 Examples include integrating Siemens PLM Software products with customer-specific business systems or industry-specific applications.

-Open Communities for Innovation Consistent with our customer-focused model, Siemens PLM Software is involved in or leads Open Communities to drive innovation at the top tier for our open model.
+Consistent with our customer-focused model, Siemens PLM Software is involved in or leads Open Communities to drive innovation.
 Examples include:

 Share this page through any of the following channels.